sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5100 - other-extraction-methods/1000 - draft-sections.md

 Examples
 ====

-The following example shows extracting a list of claims from a section containing a list of claims.
+The following example shows extracting fields repeatedly from a section containing a list of claims.

 **Config**